suraj5621/Learn/React_Questions.md

 * The virtual DOM is a lightweight copy of the actual DOM  that is stored in the computer's memory.
 React uses it to improve performance by updating only the changed parts of the actual DOM
 *  React uses two sets of virtual DOMs – one to store the current state and another to store the previous state of objects

-### **NUTSHELL**

-⚠️ Reconciliation in React refers to the process of comparing the virtual representation of a component’s UI (Virtual DOM) with the actual DOM and determining if and how the real DOM should be updated to match the virtual representation.

----

 **`Reconciliation`** : It is a algorithm uses by react to differentiate between two tress {} to determine which part to be changed
 	two tress --> 1 . one to store the current state